 If you want to go the whole hog and go full electric, check out our electric car guide.
-It'll tell you everything you need to know.
+It should help you get up to speed.

 Of the £4 billion that’s been set aside to transition towards 2030, £1.3 billion is being invested in electric vehicle charging points.

-Market forces could play a part, too – as electric cars move from being a niche part of the automobile world to becoming mainstream, it will be in the interest of manufacturers, energy companies and employers to make it as easy as possible to recharge our vehicles.
+Market forces could play a part, too – as electric cars become more mainstream, it’s in the interest of manufacturers, energy companies and employers to make it as easy as possible to recharge our vehicles.

-Are other countries introducing a petrol and diesel car ban?
+What other countries are introducing a petrol and diesel car ban?

 Like the UK, Germany, Ireland and the Netherlands are also intending to ban petrol and diesel cars by 2030.

 Norway however, has an even more ambitious target than the UK.
 It hopes to have banned petrol and diesel cars by 2025.

 Should I buy a petrol, diesel or hybrid car before the ban?